All Infertility Services

 Examples:

-• Surrogenesis - they owned their escrow company.
+• Surrogenesis - They (secretly) owned their escrow company.
 This would have been difficult to know, however, in order to avoid this problem, recipients/IPs might use their own escrow company.

 2. Is the egg donor agency audited by an independent company?